memfis19/Annca/README.md

 ```
 ## Know issue
 Library has not release yet, so it contains some issues:<br/>
--Quality settings do not switch to accroding media action dynamically</br>
+-Quality settings do not switch to accroding media action dynamically<br/>
 -Some settings for AnncaConfiguration are still missing<br/>
+-5 minutes minimum video duration for video auto quality hardcoded, shortly will be avaliable to configure.<br/>

 Will be fixed shortly.